jpegleg/k3s-dragon-eggs/README.md

 #### calico eBPF features

+The calico eBPF dataplane does have a few limitations, but improves performance, removes SNAT, and gives us some interesting options.

 It seems that further calico features like the wireguard eBPF may break k3s.
 As of now I'm leaving out wireguard and DSR for that reason.
 We'll continue trying to get those working in k3s successfully.

 There is also currently a "bug" with tetragon where some values are populated with null strings: